-The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 31 December 2019, except for the application certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2020.
+The accounting policies adopted in the preparation of the consolidated financial statements are consistent with those followed in the preparation of the Group's annual consolidated financial statements for the year ended 31 December 2020, except for the first time application certain standards and amendments, which are effective for annual periods beginning on or after 1 January 2021 (unless otherwise stated).
 The Group has not early adopted any standards, interpretations or amendments that have been issued but are not yet effective.